ollienation/Blog/blogs/part1.md

 This requires you to have an AWS account, if you don't have one yet, you can create one [here](https://aws.amazon.com/free/).
 After creating an account, you'll be able to create a new EC2 instance.
 For this project we'll be using the free tier, which allows us to run a t2.micro instance for free for 12 months.
 This is more than enough for our purposes.

 Once we're inside the EC2 dashboard, we'll create a new instance.
 You'll notice that services eligible are marked as **free tier eligible**.
-We'll select the **Ubuntu Server 24.04 LTS** image, which is a widely used Linux distribution and well documented.
+We'll select the `Ubuntu Server 24.04 LTS` image, which is a widely used Linux distribution and well documented.
 After that we'll select the **t2.micro** instance type.

 After selecting the instance type, we'll generate our SSH key pair.
 If this is your first time using AWS, you'll have to create a new key pair.
 This key will allow us to connect to our instance using SSH.
-I'd recommend using **ED25519** as key type since it's more secure.
+I'd recommend using `ED25519` as key type since it's more secure.
 Name it something n8n, click generate and store it somewhere safe and accessible.

 To access our server from outside we're going to have to configure some security groups.
-We'll create a new security group and allow traffic from **SSH, HTTP and HTTPS**.
+We'll create a new security group and allow traffic from `SSH`, `HTTP` and `HTTPS`.
 This corresponds the following ports:

 - SSH: 22/TCP
 - HTTP: 80/TCP
 - HTTPS: 443/TCP

-If you just want easy access from everywhere, you can keep 0.0.0.0/0 **Anywhere**.
+If you just want easy access from everywhere, you can keep `Anywhere 0.0.0.0/0`.
 Be aware that this will allow anyone to access your server so if you don't know what you're doing, it's best to restrict access to your own home IP address.
-If you want to do this, click **0.0.0.0/0 anywhere** and select **My IP**.
+If you want to do this, click `Anywhere 0.0.0.0/0` and select `My IP`.

 Now fill in 30GB storage instead of 8GB, this is more than enough for our purposes.
 After that we can review our settings and launch the instance.
 This will take a few minutes, so let's grab a coffee while we wait. ☕️